deepsweet/start/README.md

 ## Overview

 Everything is functions.
+Each task must return a Promise.
 That's all.

 ```
 tasks/